studyportals/product-deploy/README.md

 <a name="Deploy+assemble"></a>

 ### deploy.assemble() ⇒ <code>Promise</code>
-Assemble the portal into the deploy location.
+Copy the folder `opts.from` into `opts.to`

+- excludes certain files like .git, node_modules etc.
+- writes an revision.json containing the product name, timestamp and dependencies

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="Deploy+configure"></a>

 ### deploy.configure() ⇒ <code>Promise</code>
-Copy the configuration.
+Copy the configuration from `opts.from` into `opts.to`.

+It expects a folder structure like this:
+- Deploy/Config/Development
+- Deploy/Config/Live
+- Deploy/Config/Staging
+- Deploy/Config/Testing

+The Live config is always copied, the environment specific folder only if `process.env.PRTL_ENV` is set and differs from `Poduction` or `Live`

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="Deploy+composer"></a>

 ### deploy.composer() ⇒ <code>Promise</code>
-Install _composer dependencies
+Install composer dependencies in the `opts.from` folder.

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="Deploy+prepare"></a>

 ### deploy.prepare() ⇒ <code>Promise</code>
+Prepares the deploy location

-Make sure the deploy location exists and is empty.
+It makes sure the folder exists and is empty.

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="Deploy+workingCopy"></a>

 ### deploy.workingCopy() ⇒ <code>Promise</code>
-Deploy based on the current folder.
+workingCopy deploy.

+- prepare
+- composer
+- assemble
+- copy configuration
+- compile sass
+- compile js

+**Kind**: instance method of [<code>Deploy</code>](#Deploy)
+<a name="Deploy+startWatchers"></a>

+### deploy.startWatchers()
+Start the file watchers

+- js
+- scss
+- file

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="attachToGulp"></a>